stacklok/codegate-docs/docs/toolhive/how-to/api-server.md

 automation and UI development, and does not implement any authentication or authorization mechanisms.

-For production use cases, consider using the ToolHive Kubernetes Operator, which provides a more robust and secure way to manage ToolHive instances in a multi-user environment.
+For production use cases, consider using the ToolHive Kubernetes operator, which provides a more robust and secure way to manage ToolHive instances in a multi-user environment.